Lion hunting: The journey

 The lion hunt starts at dawn, when elders and women are still asleep.
 The warriors meet discreetly at a nearby landmark where they depart to predetermined areas.
 Before departing, the Ilmorijo (older warriors) filter out the group in order that only the bravest and strongest warriors take part.
 The resulting group is known as Ilmeluaya (fearless warriors).
 The rejected young warriors are commanded by older warriors to keep the information of the hunt confidential, until the return of their favoured colleagues.
 There have been cases whereby older warriors have forced warriors to give up their excess weaponry, seeing as it is considered insulting to bring more than a spear which is sufficient to kill a lion.

 After a successful hunt, a one-week celebration takes place throughout the community.
 The warrior who struck the first blow is courted by the women and receives an Imporro, a doubled-sided beaded shoulder strap.
 The warrior wears this ornament during ceremonies.
 The community will honor Olmurani lolowuaru (the hunter) with much respect throughout his lifetime.

 Body parts

-The Maasai do not eat game meat, and use the bodies of their killed lions for three products; the mane, tail and claws.
+The Maasai do not eat game meat, and use the bodies of their killed lions for three body parts: the mane, the tail, and the claws.
 The mane is beaded by women of the community, and given back to the hunter, who wears it over his head on special occasions.

 After the meat ceremony, when a warrior becomes a junior elder, the mane is thrown away and greased with a mixture of sheep oil and ochre.
 This sacrificial event is done to avoid evil spirits.

 The lion's tail is stretched and softened by the warriors, then handed over to the women for beading.
 The warriors keep the tail in their manyatta (warriors camp), until the end of warriorhood.
 The lion tail is considered the most valuable product and after graduation, the warriors must gather to pay their last special respect to the tail before it is disposed of.